 What is the meaning of data manipulation?

-What are the 4 types of data transformation?
+What skills are needed for data transformation?